Richard Grant White: Career

 He studied medicine, with Dr. Alfred C. Post, and read law, with Judge Woodruff, and was admitted to the Bar in 1845.
 White, who was brought up as a patrician New Yorker, expected to receive a sizable inheritance from his father.
 The inheritance never materialized as his father was forced into bankruptcy and died in poverty in 1849 when his business was ruined by the advent of steam-powered shipping.

 With no inheritance allowing a life of leisure, White worked as a lawyer and became one of the foremost literary and musical critics of his day.
 He had a distinguished career in journalism and literature as an editorial writer and musical critic for The Courier and Enquirer, continuing when it merged into The New York World.
 He wrote many books and articles for the leading American magazines, and contributed to Appleton's and Johnson's Cyclopedias.
 Words and Their Uses was one of his most noted books.
 White also authored several prominent national hymns.
-In an editorial in The New York Times after his death, it was written:
+In an editorial in the New York Times after his death, it was written:

 By the death of Mr. Richard Grant White American literature loses an interesting writer and a variously accomplished man.
 Mr. White's Shakespearean studies are, perhaps, the most satisfactory results of his scholarship; more so, certainly, than his labors in verbal criticism.
 In these latter an extreme sensitiveness led him to regard every difference of opinion as almost a personal offense, and by reason of this peculiarity of temper his abilities were rated by the reading public less highly than they really deserved.

-While White wrote on a wide range of subjects, his essay "The Public-School Failure" from December 1880 that established him as a prominent and controversial social critic.
-His essay prompted several responses, including from The New York Times which wrote in February 1881, "It is a libel, pure and simple, made up of an exaggerated statement of some of the poorest results contained in the report with some touches of false coloring.
-Mr. Whites conclusions on the first count are, therefore, vitiated.
+While White wrote on a wide range of subjects, his essay "The Public-School Failure" from December 1880 established him as a prominent and controversial social critic.
+His essay prompted several responses, including from the New York Times, which wrote in February 1881, "It is a libel, pure and simple, made up of an exaggerated statement of some of the poorest results contained in the report with some touches of false coloring.
+Mr. White's conclusions on the first count are, therefore, vitiated.
 His argument that the theory of public schools is false is a 'medley of fallacies.'"

 Upon the outbreak of the U.S. Civil War, White became the chief of the United States Revenue-Marine (which later became the United States Coast Guard), an armed customs enforcement service, in New York.
 He served in this role from 1861 to 1878.